rmunjal123/VisionSystems_CA1/README.md

 Using Pre-trained model for inference:

 Please downlaod the pre-trained model from https://nusu-my.sharepoint.com/:u:/g/personal/e0385030_u_nus_edu/EcNzOTG_nFdCnzMFjxfP4-MBskJRIJsqj0B91Mzo2pEZVg?email=tanjenhong%40nus.edu.sg&e=jIy3Tn and put the correct path in the inference code to test the model.

+Process to run the code:
+Please refer to steps in setup.txt